Medicine at Monash or Melbourne?

 10. Most professionals will tell you that real learning takes place when you start work, not at university.
 Most of what universities teach is irrelevant to real world of work and they teach it because that is all academics know.
 Hence the adage “Those who can, do; those who can’t teach!”.
 University is a place for fun and five years of fun is enough for most people!

 11. Prestige: In Australia, which university you go to doesn’t count as much as in the USA.
-This is particularly so with medicine, because patients are more concerned about your bed-side manner, diagnostic skills etc. Even if you wish to work overseas, once you get a registration as Medical Practitioner with AHPRA (all medical graduates get this), it makes no difference which university you went to.
+This is particularly so with medicine, because patients are more concerned about your bed-side manner, diagnostic skills etc. Even if you wish to work overseas, once you get a registration as Medical Practitioner with AHPRA (all medical graduates get this automatically, unlike in the USA), it makes no difference which university you went to.
+Please see the blog: "University rankings and prestige: how much do they really matter for studying medicine?"

 12. Through attracting better students, Monash is dramatically improving its lead over Melbourne in medical school prestige.
 There is anecdotal evidence that Monash medicine graduates perform better in terms of career prospects and their ability to get into ‘competitive’ specialties.
 Please see Medical schools ranking.